vernjan/ctf-writeups/write-ups/TheCatch2020/01-training-ground/04-wiretaped-message/README.md

 There is an obvious pattern: A list of `Base64` encoded messages separated with __2 bytes__.
 The first byte is always one of `00`, `01` or `02` and the second byte appears to be kind of random.

+_Edit: It's not random, it is the message length!_

 I split the message by those 2 bytes and decoded with `Base64` (see [WiretapedMessages.kt](../../../../src/main/kotlin/cz/vernjan/ctf/catch20/WiretapedMessages.kt)):